TDECU Stadium Quick Facts

 Bert F. Winston Band and Performance Center

-A 39,089-square foot building on the east end of the Houston Football Stadium housing the Spirit of Houston Band Recital Halls and classroom spaces, gallery multi-purpose area and UH Athletics Ticket Office.
+A 39,089-square foot building on the east end of the TDECU Stadium housing the Spirit of Houston Band Recital Halls and classroom spaces, gallery multi-purpose area and UH Athletics Ticket Office.

 A total of 160 concession points of sale throughout the stadium plus multiple portable concessions.